fullerpault/WeExist/pages/about.md

 ## About We Exist

-*We Exist* is a 6-part series looking atthe history of Maine's African American communities.
+*We Exist* is a 6-part series looking at the history of Maine's African American communities.

 *We Exist: African Americans' Education and Employment in Maine* is the fifth of a six-part digital exhibit series.